Who qualifies for Medicare?

 *for a limited time and under specific circumstances

 **Most people pay $0.
-Others will pay more depending on how long they've paid medicare taxes.
+Others will pay more depending on how long they've paid Medicare taxes.

 Part B